osu-stat-gen/szKendall/README.md

 <!-- badges: end -->

-The goal of szKendall is to measure the dissimilarity between two single cells based on observed Hi-C data, accounting for the discrepancies in structural zero positions.
+The goal of szKendall is to measure the dissimilarity between two single cells based on Hi-C data, accounting for the discrepancies in structural zero positions.

 ## System Requirements